 First things first.
 Get a media filter when you install UV lights.

 Before exploring the nitty gritty of UV lights, we’d like to note that UV lights aren’t your only line of defense against pesky indoor allergens.
 You’ve got to capture particulate matter, too.

 That’s why we recommend installing a media filter in your return ductwork in conjunction with indoor air quality products.
-A media filter traps tiny particles down to .1 micron in size (or more in the case of some filters).
-That’s around 700 times as small as a human hair, and it includes mold spores.
+A media filter traps tiny particles down to .1 microns in size (or more in the case of some filters).
+That’s around 700 times as small as human hair, and it includes mold spores.

 Now that we’re clear on why you should pair UV lights with a media filter, let’s explore the benefits of UV lights in greater depth.
-There are actually two ways they can help you breathe easier: preventing microbial growth on your indoor coil and purifying your indoor air.
+There are two ways they can help you breathe easier: preventing microbial growth on your indoor coil and purifying your indoor air.

 UV lights for preventing microbial growth

 Your air conditioning system has two coils, one that lives outside and another that lives inside.
 The indoor coil is located inside your air handler or above your furnace.
 It’s dark in there – dark and wet.
-Water condenses on the coil all throughout the cooling season, creating a hospitable environment for microbes.
+Water condenses on the coil throughout the cooling season, creating a hospitable environment for microbes.

 If biological contaminants start growing on the AC coil, the blower fan can blow them into your home.
 Stopping that process before it starts is a good idea.

 The best UV light systems specifically target microbial growth on the AC coil by bathing the coil in UV light at all times.